 expand space for Religious Education (RE)

-The Ministry and Management committee will be meeting with a district consultant (proposed for March 19) to assist in getting the full Vision into a 3-page strategic plan document.
-The congregation will need to approve the 3-page strategic plan for it to be finalized.
+The Ministry and Management committee will be meeting with a district consultant (proposed for March 19) to review the strategic plan and make recommendations.
+The congregation will need to approve the strategic plan when completed.

 Kari provided a rough 1-page strategic plan summary to the Board included yearly objectives for key components.